-Whilst there exists evidence on the challenges of transitioning to civilian life for UK Armed Forces veterans in terms of their mental and physical wellbeing, there is a paucity of research on veterans' financial wellbeing.
-In the US, the Department of Veteran Affairs supports the veteran population from end of service to end of life and there exists extensive research on the economic and demographic characteristics of ex-military personnel [4].
+of Veteran Affairs supports the veteran population from end of service to end of life and there exists extensive research on the economic and demographic characteristics of ex-military personnel.
 US military veterans, in receipt of social security benefits, are less likely to be 'poor' or 'near poor' than the overall beneficiary population.
-Nevertheless, whilst support and benefits provided to US military veterans may mitigate against the risk of poverty and material hardship including housing, bill paying, medical bills and food insecurity, this financial support is eroded if the veteran is disabled [5].
-In addition, serious health conditions such as Post-traumatic Stress Disorder (PTSD) and major depressive disorders appear to be associated with financial hardship in US Afghan and Iraq veterans [6, 7].
+Nevertheless, while support and benefits provided to US military veterans may mitigate against the risk of poverty and material hardship including housing, bill paying, medical bills and food insecurity, this financial support is eroded if the veteran is disabled.
+In addition, serious health conditions such as posttraumatic stress disorder and major depressive disorders appear to be associated with financial hardship in US Afghan and Iraq veterans.
 Conversely, there is little understanding of the financial challenges faced by UK Armed Forces veterans following transition to civilian life.

-A recent report published by the Ministry of Defence (2018) [1] highlights that as the circumstances of each devolved nation differs, the type and level of services should be tailored to local need.
+A recent report published by the Ministry of Defence (2018) highlights that as the circumstances of each devolved nation differ, the type and level of services should be tailored to local need.
 When considering the UK population as a whole, a significant challenge to exploring deprivation and financial hardship in any community is the lack of homogenisation of the Index of Multiple Deprivation (IMD) between each devolved nation.
-The IMD are the most comprehensive resource available to measure area-level deprivation in the UK, however, each specific IMD is not comparable due to different variables being used at different times [8].
-Therefore, to enable a comparison of the areas where the veteran population reside with that of the general population, this study focused on Scotland and the use of the Scottish Index of Multiple Deprivation (SIMD).
-There are 2.4 million UK Armed Forces veterans in Great Britain and approximately 10% (220,000) of veterans live in Scotland [9].
-Nevertheless, there exists little data on the location of veterans in Scotland seeking financial support from military charities.
+The IMD is the most comprehensive resource available to measure area-level deprivation in the UK, however, each specific IMD is not comparable due to different variables being used at different